makew0rld/md2gemini/README.md

                         result in regular, newline links.
   -p, --plain           Remove special markings from output that text/gemini doesn't support, like
-                        the asterisks for bold and italics, and inline HTML --strip-html          Strip all inline and block HTML from Markdown.
+                        the asterisks for bold and italics, and inline HTML -s, --strip-html      Strip all inline and block HTML from Markdown.
 Note that using --plain will strip inline HTML as well.
+  -b BASE_URL, --base-url BASE_URL
+                        All links starting with a slash will have this URL prepended to them.

 ```